Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 9. Simple Stories in Spanish — Beginner

-Spotify | Apple Podcasts Best for: Beginners who want short, context-rich stories in slow, clear Spanish
+Best for: Beginners who want short, context-rich stories in slow, clear Spanish

 Simple Stories in Spanish does exactly what it says.
 The host — a Spanish teacher — narrates short original stories on accessible topics (animals of Costa Rica, a trip to Peru) in slow, clear, neutral Spanish.
 There's no English at all: it's full immersion, but at a pace and vocabulary level designed so beginners can actually follow along.
 Episodes are typically under 20 minutes, and transcripts are available on the website.